15 Photography Marketing Ideas That Actually Work

 Displaying a stunning logo is more important than you may think.
 You should see it as the very first conversation you hold with each client.
 That’s why, it needs to be a perfect representation of your work.
 You have two options to come up with a great logo: hiring a professional designer or doing it yourself.
 If you choose to create a logo by yourself, check out the Wix Logo Maker.
 Just answer a few questions about your work and style, and you’ll get a 100% customizable design, that you can use on all your marketing outlets – and even as a watermark.

-Carrying a few of them around with you at all times might actually lead to amazing business opportunities.
+Carrying a few of them around with you at all times might actually lead to amazing business opportunities that help you reach the goals of your photography business plan.
 Yes, for real, business cards are still very much a thing.
 You never know when or where you could meet your next client.
 And most importantly, they’re a very easy way for other people to recommend you.
 Make sure the cards include your website address, contact information, and that stunning logo you should already be creating.

 Talking to businesses in your area can lead to many professional opportunities.
 Some are obvious, like wedding photographers partnering with florists and caterers.
 But others, not so much.
 Think of event photographers partnering with ballet studios and other afterschool activities, for example.
 Ask them to display your business cards or to direct customers to your portfolio.
 In exchange, offer to bring clients to them, or copies of your work that they can use to promote themselves.